 The Foundation is organized and operated exclusively for charitable and educational purposes within the meaning of the provisions of section 501(c)(3) of the Internal Revenue Code.
-A review of activities for 2022 concluded that the Foundation had no material unrelated business income, no provision for income tax was made for the year ended June 30, 2022.
+The Foundation had no material unrelated business income for the years ended June 30, 2023 and 2022, therefore, no provision for income taxes has been made.

 U.S. GAAP requires management to evaluate tax positions taken by the Foundation and recognize a tax liability (or asset) if the Foundation has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
-Management has analyzed the tax positions taken by the Foundation and has concluded that as of June 30, 2022 and 2021, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
-Therefore, no asset or liability has been recorded as of June 30, 2022 and 2021 for uncertain tax positions.
+Management has analyzed the tax positions taken by the Foundation and has concluded that as of June 30, 2023 and 2022, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+Therefore, no asset or liability has been recorded as of June 30, 2023 and 2022 for uncertain tax positions.
 The Foundation is subject to routine audits by taxing jurisdictions, however, there are currently no audits for any tax periods in process.